Trekking in the Colombian Andes

 Extra Info

-Skill Level — Difficult
+Skill Level — Moderate–Difficult

-This is a difficult guided hiking tour in Colombia.
-The terrain may be rough and uneven, especially after a rainfall.
+This is a moderate to difficult guided hiking tour in Colombia.
+The terrain may be rough and uneven, especially after rainfall.
 Muddy paths can affect the hiking rhythm and dirty your clothes and shoes.
 The paths are constantly used by the farmers and their animals as they journey to the city to sell their crops, which worsens conditions.
 However, the rugged beauty of the surroundings will make it all worth it!
-Please refer to the daily itinerary for exact elevation details and for further information on each route.
+Please refer to the daily itinerary for exact elevation details and further information on each route.
 Participants of this tour should have a high level of fitness.

 Airport Info